EnginKARATAS/weekly-reporting-angular/README.md

 RxJS is a reactive programming library written in JavaScript where you can convert events and data sources into subscriptable objects, perform transformations on them with the help of operators, and consume the result through observers.
 [9]

 Bootstrap:
-Twitter Bootstrap açık kaynak kodlu, web sayfaları veya uygulamaları geliştirmek için kullanılabilecek araçlar bütünü ve önyüz çatısı.
-Bootstrap, web sayfaları veya uygulamalarında kullanılabilecek, HTML ve CSS tabanlı tasarım şablonlarını içerir.
+Twitter Bootstrap is open source, a suite of tools and frontend framework that can be used to develop web pages or applications.
+Bootstrap contains HTML and CSS based design templates that can be used in web pages or applications.
 [10]
 NPM:
-Npm javascript betik dili için geliştirilmiş olan ve Node.js'in standart olarak kabul ettiği bir paket yönetim sistemidir. npm komut satırından çalıştırılır ve uygulamalar için bağımlılık yönetimi sağlar.
+Npm is a package management system developed for the javascript scripting language and accepted as a standard by Node.js. npm is run from the command line and provides dependency management for applications.
 [11]
-Visual Studio Code nedir?
+What is Visual Studio Code?
-Visual Studio Code Microsoft tarafından Windows, Linux ve MacOS için geliştirilen bir kaynak kodu düzenleyicisidir.
-Hata ayıklama, gömülü Git kontrolü, sözdizimi vurgulama, akıllı kod tamamlama, snippet'ler ve kod yeniden yapılandırma desteği içerir.
+Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and MacOS.
+It includes support for debugging, embedded Git checking, syntax highlighting, smart code completion, snippets, and code refactoring.
 [12]

 Project name: KATANA REPORTING
 Purpose of the project: Katana Reporting is a platform where employees can submit their reports and managers can manage these reports.
 Project need:
 Before the Katana Reporting project, users were opening a new excel sheet to submit their weekly reports to the manager.
 On this page, they were filling in the fields one by one, following the template set by the administrators.
 These created excel files were delivered to the managers via email.
 This process is very costly for users.
 It is aimed that users can access the Katana Reporting application from their web browsers with their login information and transmit their reports quickly to the manager.

 5. Requirements to be included in the Project:
 It is to deliver the weekly report entered by the user to the administrator.
 For this reason, users should be able to edit and send their own weekly reports.
 In this time period, it should save as clean data as possible to the database, so form validation processes should be provided in the best way.
 ![image](https://user-images.githubusercontent.com/43602725/148956118-fd043d5c-1954-4e11-8cd8-11c2d809c51a.png)